18F/18f.gsa.gov/_posts/2021-10-12-navigating-atos.md

   - ryan-ahearn
   - nick-kramer
 tags:
-  - how-we-work
   - ATO
+  - lessons learned
+  - testing
+  - transparency
 excerpt: |
   ATO processes work differently at different federal agencies.
 As a technology and design consultancy inside the United States government, 18F has worked on ATOs at many of them.
 We are still learning and experimenting, but there are definite patterns we have seen work well across multiple agencies.
-# image: /assets/blog/slug/image.jpg/png/gif
 ---

 If you work in the federal government and want to deliver custom web applications, you will almost certainly need to go through an Authority to Operate (ATO) compliance process.
 An ATO is an authorization approved by an Authorizing Official (AO) who accepts a system’s security risk.
 We say "ATO process" as shorthand.
 The process generally includes a series of steps to categorize, prepare, implement, assess, authorize, and monitor a system to ensure it meets an acceptable level of security – and that the system complies with the many laws and regulations applicable to federal information technology.